chilammps/Ovito/doc/python/modules/ovito.rst

    .. py:data:: dataset

-      A module-level attribute holding the current :py:class:`~ovito.DataSet` instance.
+      This module-level attribute holds the current :py:class:`~ovito.DataSet` instance.
-      This object provides access to the three-dimensional scene shown in OVITO's graphical user interface, the viewports, the animation settings, etc.
+      It provides access to OVITO's viewports, the objects shown in the viewports, and the current animation settings and rendering parameters.